Skip to content

 Sarker et al. 2022 — Heavy metals in Bangladesh food webs: systematic review (ESPR)

-This systematic review in Environmental Science and Pollution Research is the first comprehensive synthesis of heavy metal contamination, multi-trophic transfer, and associated health risks in Bangladesh’s food webs.
-The authors surveyed rice, vegetables, fruits, fish, meat, dairy, and water matrices, concluding that heavy metals in most food categories in Bangladesh exceed WHO/FAO maximum tolerable limits (MTLs), primarily due to poor management of industrial effluents, contaminated irrigation water, improper use of metal-containing pesticides and fertilizers, and weak regulatory enforcement.
-The review specifically notes that arsenic in Bangladesh is a well-documented crisis (groundwater-derived), and that Pb in mango and Cd in tomatoes exceeded WHO/FAO limits in a national survey of 30 agroecological zones.
-Tilapia was found to contain arsenic at 1.486 mg/kg, higher than other fish species studied, posing chronic toxicity risks in communities relying on cheap freshwater fish.
+This systematic, non-exhaustive review in Environmental Science and Pollution Research synthesizes heavy metal contamination, multi-trophic transfer, and associated health risks in Bangladesh’s food webs.
+The authors surveyed rice, vegetables, fruits, fish, meat, dairy, soil, sediment, groundwater, and surface-water matrices, concluding that several lines of evidence show heavy metals in Bangladesh foodstuffs above WHO/FAO maximum tolerable limits (MTLs), primarily due to poor management of industrial effluents, contaminated irrigation water, improper use of metal-containing pesticides and fertilizers, and weak regulatory enforcement.
+The review specifically notes that arsenic in Bangladesh is a well-documented groundwater-derived crisis, and that Pb in mango and Cd in tomatoes exceeded WHO/FAO limits in a national survey of 30 agroecological zones.
+A cited cultured-fish study reported arsenic in tilapia at 1.486 mg/kg, higher than rahu and pangas in that comparison, and described potential carcinogenic and chronic-toxicity concern with continuous consumption in contaminated areas.

 Key numbers